darkenphp/docs/contents/index.md

+---
+title: Darken PHP
+description: A lightweight PHP framework with a single-file component approach.
+---

 # A Framework with a Twist

+> [!IMPORTANT]
+> This is a work in progress and not yet ready for production use.

 Darken PHP merges the best of frameworks like Nuxt.js and Astro into a PHP-based system without the overhead of Node.js dependencies.
 It’s designed for simplicity, efficiency, and minimalism, offering a unique single-file component approach.